 Behind the Boulevard, the yacht station buildings are very a distinctive feature, sited in a line parallel to the water's edge, albeit in a rather regimented manner.
 With dark stained timber boarding and white rendered walls under thatched roofs, these single storey buildings are reminiscent of traditional boathouses found throughout the Broads area.
 Renovations in recent years by Waveney District Council included re-thatching the roofs, retaining their special contribution to the character of the area.
 They house the Harbour Masters Office, toilet facilities and shop, behind which are a car park and a children's boating pool which, from the water are largely hidden from view.
 The quay adjacent to the Boulevard is the main area for the mooring of visiting boats and the first place that water borne and other visitors see.
-This and the Boulevard could be made more inviting with a reordering of the hard landscaping and an improved design of planting containers for those from surrounding towns and villages, as well as water borne tourists.
-Car access is generally restricted to the fringes of the Park improving safety for pedestrians, and in despite being a man-made landscape, it has a very natural feel.
+This and the Boulevard could be made more inviting with a reordering of the hard landscaping and an improved design of planting containers

-With its extensive water frontage and open views across the Broad, Nicholas Everitt Park is a very attractive and well used public resource and its large range of facilities and activities for adults and children makes it a very popular recreational area not only for the residents of Oulton Broad but also
+With its extensive water frontage and open views across the Broad, Nicholas Everitt Park is a very attractive and well used public resource and its large range of facilities and activities for adults and children makes it a very popular recreational area not only for the residents of Oulton Broad but also for those from surrounding towns and villages, as well as water borne tourists.
+Car access is generally restricted to the fringes of the Park improving safety for pedestrians, and despite being a man-made landscape, it has a very natural feel.

-Archtectural styles and materials
+Architectural styles and materials